LukeShortCloud/rootpages/markdown/file_systems.md

 * noacl = Disable the Linux extended access control lists.
 * nouser_xattr = Disable extended file attributes.
 * errors = Specify what happens when there is an error in the file system.
-    * remount-ro = Automatically remound the partition into a read-only mode.
+    * remount-ro = Automatically remount the partition into a read-only mode.
     * continue = Ignore the error.
     * panic = Shutdown the operating system if any errors are found.
 * discard = Enables TRIM support.
 The file system will immediately free up the space from a deleted file for use with new files.